GIScience/gis-training-resource-center/_sources/content/Module_9/en_qgis_centrality.md

 width: 400px
 align: center
 ---
 Modified betweenness centrality.
-Simliar to above but only nodes are considered where data indicates population is located nearby.
+Similar to above but only nodes are considered where data indicates population is located nearby.
 ```

 * Further modification: shortest paths between subset and subset